LBSCR Model Railways

 From the pack of cards for the wagons already on the wharf, the wharf operator randomly selects four or five to make up the next outgoing train (photo left).

-When the outgoing train has been assembled and hauled back to Southerham Junction, the cards are passed from the wharf operator to the fiddle yard operator.
+When the outgoing train has been assembled and hauled back to Southerham Junction, these cards are passed from the wharf operator to the fiddle yard operator.

 The task is to efficiently distribute the incoming wagons to their randomly designated locations, and to assemble the randomly selected wagons for the outbound train.
 It’s not easy, because the run-round loop has to be clear, and the head-shunts at either end are short, and may need to be cleared first.
 Is it: